Skip to content

 Threats

 A security threat is who or what could cause harm.
-We often see this word used to describe intentional threats or deliberate cyberattacks by a threat actor, such as malware, social engineering, and denial of service (DoS) attacks.
+We often see this word used to describe intentional threats or deliberate cyberattacks by a threat actor, such as malware, social engineering, and distributed denial of service (DDoS) attacks.
 However, the word also encompasses unintentional threats that could cause harm, such as sending a sensitive document to the wrong email address.
 (I’m looking at you, Gary.)

 Vulnerabilities